rails/website/_posts/2023-10-19-rails-world-2023-recap.markdown

 **Opening & Closing Keynotes**

 **DHH** delivered the Opening Keynote and covered a lot of ground, including introducing 7 major tools in support of The One Person Framework: Propshaft, Turbo 8, Strada, Solid Cache, Solid Queue, Mission Control, and Kamal.
-Watch it <a href="">here</a>.
+Watch it <a href="https://www.youtube.com/watch?v=iqXjGiQ_D-A&t=67s">here</a>.

 **Eileen Uchitelle** delivered the first Closing Keynote on the philosophy behind Rails - a sprinkling of magic, but also a good dose of common patterns to build agnostic and beautiful interfaces.
-Watch it <a href="">here</a>.
+Watch it <a href="https://www.youtube.com/watch?v=nvuPisDQ1hI">here</a>.

-**Aaron Patterson** closed Rails World with a keynote where took a look at how language servers work, how we can improve language server support in Rails, and how this will increase our productivity as Rails developers.
-Find it online <a href="">here</a>.
+**Aaron Patterson** closed Rails World with a keynote where he took a look at how language servers work, how we can improve language server support in Rails, and how this will increase our productivity as Rails developers.
+Find it online <a href="https://www.youtube.com/watch?v=GnqRMQ0iQTg&t=2659s">here</a>.

 <img src="/assets/images/RailsWorld2023-eileen.jpg" style="width: 50%"><img src="/assets/images/RailsWorld2023-Aaron.jpg" style="width: 50%">